netto-franco91/angular/README.md

   ```

   * #### setAxisValues
+  Set axes values.<br>
-  Set axes values.
-In this way, you can determine the interval you want between the values.
+  In this way, you can determine the interval you want between the values.<br>
+  Yiu can determinate the inicial value, and the final value for the axes.

   | Params | Type | Description |
   | --- | --- | --- |